 - Reframing: for example means taking the blame and accusation of the other party and reframing them in more positive terms for the discussion, for example as contributions.

-- Naming the dynamic: if the other party goes off track, for example by interrupting or refusing to admitting their own feelings, call the attention to that behavior and raise it as a point of discussion.
-The naming the dynamic technique will make the other person aware of their own behavior.
+- Naming the dynamic: if the other party goes off track, for example by interrupting or refusing to admit their own feelings, call attention to that behavior and raise it as a point of discussion.
+The naming of the dynamic technique will make the other person aware of their own behavior.

 You could for example tell them: